-A Learning Disability Assessment is recommended when a young person who appears bright and shows good ability to learn, at least in some areas, struggles to learn and is showing academic difficulties.
+A Learning Disability Assessment is recommended when a young person who appears bright and able to learn, at least in some areas, nonetheless struggles to learn and shows academic difficulties.

 Learning Disabilities are associated with genetic and/or neurological factors that affect brain functioning, and can result in various weaknesses involving one or more of the neurocognitive processes associated with learning.
 These might include language difficulties, such as problems processing and comprehending language, or with verbal expression.
 Such children may also have been slow to acquire basic language skills.

 Other learning disabled children may show nonverbal learning difficulties on the learning disability assessment.
 These might include visual processing or discrimination weaknesses, or problems with visual spatial organization. or visual-motor tasks.
 They may have difficulty processing information in a timely and efficient manner.
 Executive functions and problems with attention and focus may also be at issue.
 These neuropsychological processing concerns interfere with the acquisition of basic academic skills in reading, writing and/or math.
 They can also interfere with a range of executive functions, such as reasoning, problems solving, organization and planning.
 Attention. processing speed and memory problems may also be at issue.

 Due to their neuropsychological processing weaknesses, these young people are likely to show, difficulty achieving to their potential academically.
 Their academic skill levels are likely to fall below the norm and below expected levels based on ttheir average to above average intellectual functioning levels.